Hraesvel/unity-360_video_tour/Buillds/README.md

 # Builds

-Build are in release section of this project https://github.com/Ostoyae/0x0A-unity-360_video_tour/releases
+Build are in release section of this project under `Assets`

+https://github.com/Ostoyae/0x0A-unity-360_video_tour/releases